Mount Teneriffe VI via Kamikaze Trail / 經神風小道上坦納利弗山之六

 Mount Teneriffe Summit

-There was a light snowfall during our half-hour stay.
-Then the wind picked up later.
-Another hiker came up after us.
-But we only chatted a bit before he left the summit.
-Then the pup and I left shortly afterward.
+There snowed somewhat during our half-hour visit.
+Soon, the wind picked up as another hiker came up and joined us.
+We briefly chatted before he took off, and then the pup and I went down soon afterward.

-Later we met a group of six back at the clearing.
-They carefully made their way up the steep part of the ridge also.
-Then we met two solo hikers down on the ridge.
-A few groups enjoyed their time by the waterfall.
+We saw a group of six down at the clearing as they carefully walked up the steep crest.
+Then we met two solo hikers down on the ridge, plus several groups having a good time by the waterfall.

 See more trip photos here.